Skip to content

 Sweet Auburn BBQ

-Sweet Auburn is not your ordinary barbecue place, it has an Asian twist!
-This is a great place to enjoy some fantasitc food while watching football games from the bar.
-Some of their most popular dishes are pulled pork with your choice of side and slice of bread.
-The pimento cheese wonton is mind-blowing as well as their barbecue-rubbed tofu!
+Sweet Auburn is not your ordinary barbecue place; it has an Asian twist!
+This is a great place to enjoy some fantastic food while watching football games from the bar.
+Some of their most popular dishes are pulled pork with your choice of side and a slice of bread.
+The pimento cheese wonton is mind-blowing, as well as their barbecue-rubbed tofu!
 This sibling-owned restaurant is definitely a must-try!

 Bullpen Rib House

-It is all about good BBQ and cold beer at Bullpen Rib house.
+It is all about good BBQ and cold beer at Bullpen Rib House.
 They are located right near the Georgia State University Stadium, which is perfect for eating before or after the game.
-They serve excellent portions for family dinners from 4 to 50 people.
+They serve excellent portions for family dinners, accommodating groups of 4 to 50 people.
 Try any of their BBQ plates or sandwiches and you won’t regret it!

 wood's chapel bbq